 The finished product

 The final spaces look great.
 Everything is perfectly organized and arranged.
-In many cases, it looks like about the same amount of stuff that the client started with but organized in a much more aesthetically pleasing way.
+In many cases, it looks like around the same amount of stuff that the client started with but organized in a much more aesthetically pleasing way.

-Of course the clients always seem thrilled and expect to hear quite a bit of squealing.
+Of course, the clients always seem thrilled and expect to hear quite a bit of squealing.

 Is Get Organized with The Home Edit worth watching?